LadderMIL: Multiple Instance Learning with Coarse-to-Fine Self-Distillation: Methods

-\paragraph{Transformer-based MIL (TransMIL).} The transformer-based MIL framework differs from the attention-based designs.
-Following the TransMIL architecture, we construct our model using two transformer layers $f'_{trans}$ with self-attention, two-dimensional positional encoding module (2DPE) in between, and a bag-level classifier $f_{cls}$ after the second transformer layer.
-The architecture of TransMIL $F_{trans}$ and our modified version $F'_{trans}$ are as follows:
+The transformer-based MIL framework differs from attention-based designs.
+Following the framework of TransMIL~\citep{shao2021transmil} that composes transformer layer $f_{NA}$ with $\text{Nyström-Attention}(\text{LN}(\cdot))$ and encodes position with PPEG, we construct our model using transformer layer $f_{SA}$ composed as $\text{Self-Attention}(\text{LN}(\cdot))$ and using the contextual encoding generator (CEG) for inter-instance contextual information encoding.
+Let $f_{cls}$ be the bag-level classifier, the classification made with TransMIL and our modified version are written as: